erinhare/Erin_Hare_Mini_Data_Analysis/README.md

 # Erin_Hare_Mini_Data_Analysis

-Stat 545A Mini Data Analysis Project
+### Stat 545A Mini Data Analysis Project

-The cancer_sample dataset from UCI Machine Learning Repository is used in this repository.
+The cancer_sample dataset from UCI Machine Learning Repository is used in this repository to complete Milestone 1 and 2 for the STAT 545A Mini Data Analysis Project.

 This repository contains a **Milestone 1** folder which contains a README.md file, mini-project-1_files folder, a mini-project-1.md file, and a mini-project-1.Rmd file.